spuddick/admin-code-editor/README.txt

 At the current moment, previewing a post will not show updates to your WP ACE Editor code.
 In order to see updates, you will need to update or publish the post.

+= How can I include external scripts and styles in WP ACE Editor? =

+At the current moment there is not an elegant way of doing this.
+However, you can include scripts using the `<script>` tag in the HTML code area.

 == Screenshots ==

 1. The WP ACE HTML, CSS, and JavaScript is output below the regular post content